-Our first journey had a place during the weekend 14 – 16.08.2015.
+Our first journey had place during the weekend of 14 – 16.08.2015.
 We left Cambridge right after work on Friday afternoon, exactly at 6pm from Addenbrooke’s Hospital.
 After nearly 6 hours drive we slept in the car on the Castle Drogo car parking.
 Saturday morning was nice.
 The sun was shining, however, was quite cold.
-We headed towards the west coast to reach the Tintagel Castle and next in the proximate vicinity the small town Port Isaac, where we spent lovely Saturday afternoon.
-After watching the world go by in the Port Isaac we proceeded (via Bodmin Moor and Tamar Bridge) to Torquay, the English Riviera capital, where we stayed overnight.
-Sunday welcomed us a beautiful Sun.
+We headed towards the west coast to reach the Tintagel Castle and next in the proximate vicinity of the small town of Port Isaac, where we spent a lovely Saturday afternoon.
+After watching the world go by in Port Isaac we proceeded (via Bodmin Moor and Tamar Bridge) to Torquay, the English Riviera capital, where we stayed overnight.
+Sunday welcomed us with a beautiful Sun.
 Our first port of call that day was a cozy village Cockington where we could enjoy a former rural landscape.
 The next place was also amazing.
-It was a mind-boggling Brixham with colorful construction and inspiring II World War fortress situated on the Berry Head peninsula (already covered by Berry Head National Natural Reserve).
+It was a mind-boggling Brixham with colorful construction and an inspiring II World War fortress situated on the Berry Head peninsula (already covered by Berry Head National Natural Reserve).
 Afternoon we spent walking around very beautiful gardens and Agata Christie’s holiday home.
 We left there around 4.30pm to visit the last place consisting of the “Cornwall 2015” trip – Exeter where we meet my old friend Wiktor Trybus there also.
-Basically, we saw only 3 places in Cornwall that time: Tintagel, Port Isaac, Bodmin Moor and Tamar Bridge (pic.1).
+Basically, we saw only 3 places in Cornwall at that time: Tintagel, Port Isaac, Bodmin Moor, and Tamar Bridge (pic.1).

 We left Exeter around 7pm and returned to Cambridge around 6 hours later.
 It was amazing, although a ridiculous trip.
 I came to the conclusion, that Cornwall lays too far from East Anglia and it is not really possible to visit it without holidays.
 I was sleeping the next day at work.

 Our 2nd journey was far better prepared.
-Especially the trip was going to be much longer.
-We took 3 days off and we’re planning to spend in the lovely southwest corner of this country.
-We set off on Friday’s evening 12th August and headed almost the same route as 1 year before.
+Especially since the trip was going to be much longer.
+We took 3 days off and we’re planning to spend them in the lovely southwest corner of this country.
+We set off on Friday evening 12th August and headed almost the same route as 1 year before.
 I was working in Aylesbury, so we met in Oxford, however the time when we left Oxford was almost 7.30pm.
 Basically, we were nearly 1 hour ahead in order to “Cornwall 2015” journey, when we passed Oxford around 8.15 pm.

 Our first port of call the next day was Exmoor National Park.
-After overnight stay in the car (we came around 11.30pm on-site) day welcomed with us gloomy weather with gusty wind.
+After an overnight stay in the car (we came around 11.30pm on-site) day was welcomed with us gloomy weather with gusty wind.
 Fortunately was getting better later, so we could continue our amazing journey called “Cornwall 2016”.
-We saw the Dunster Castle and beautiful Porlock Bay with a nice view of South Wales on the opposite side of the Bristol Canal.
-Later We proceeded on the highest point of the Exmoor Highlands – Dunkery Beacon which rises 513 m.a.s.l. and is covered by a picturesque moor layer.
-I must recommend you also Lynmouth town with Watersmeet House, hide in forest valley and cliffs near Trentishoe, from where you can spot even Beacon Brecon National Park in Wales.
+We saw Dunster Castle and beautiful Porlock Bay with a nice view of South Wales on the opposite side of the Bristol Canal.
+Later We proceeded to the highest point of the Exmoor Highlands – Dunkery Beacon which rises 513 m.a.s.l. and is covered by a picturesque moor layer.
+I must recommend you also Lynmouth town with Watersmeet House, hide in a forest valley and cliffs near Trentishoe, from where you can spot even Beacon Brecon National Park in Wales.
 The first day we rounded off in Exeter, where I could meet my old friend from my hometown, who comes to Devon every year during the summer to work.
 After a brief party, we located just outside the city near the “gate” to Dartmoor National Park, which was good to visit the next day during the morning.
-Last spots, before entering to the Cornwall were Lydford Gorge and Buckland Abbey.
+The last spots, before entering the Cornwall were Lydford Gorge and Buckland Abbey.

 Finally!
 We reached Cornwall on the Tamar Bridge, from where we left this region one year before.
 Our first destination in Cornwall was Lizard Point, the southernmost point of Great Britain, where we stayed at night.
 In my opinion, it was the best place to sleep, which I haven’t had for a long time.
 I could watch the stars and beautiful moonset from there.
 The next day, Monday we started from a beautiful beach situated near Kynance Cove.
 That day I managed the trip called “Big cornish loop”, which included: Lizard Point, Falmouth, Mevagissey, Eden Project, Cornish Alps, and Newquay.
 This “loop” finished near Land’s End Airport.
 We slept there in a tent.
 It was one of the best locations to make a “Small cornish loop” on Tuesday.
 This smaller “loop” included St. Michael’s Mount, Porthcurno Beach, Land’s End, Cape Cornwall, and Carn Galve Engineer House.
 After this we back to the same place of stay.
-Last night on Wednesday we scouted the St Ives town and headed outside the Cornwall towards Okehampton via misty and rainy Bodmin Moor.
-The Okehampton Castle was our last stop before the way down.
+Last night on Wednesday we scouted the St Ives town and headed outside Cornwall towards Okehampton via misty and rainy Bodmin Moor.
+The Okehampton Castle was our last stop on the way down.